D-grimut/Knowledge_AI/README.md

 - topics.json
   - JSON file that saves all of the filtered content from entity_linking.py for future use.
-  - Data saved here for time effeciency.
+  - Data saved here for time efficiency.

 # Running the program